sam0560/Baston-group-ltd/README.md

 You can start editing the page by modifying `app/page.js`.
 The page auto-updates as you edit the file.

 ## About
-Baston was build on a based on figma design to serve as a Building advisory website.
+Baston was developed based on figma design to serve as a Building advisory website.

 ## Technologies Used
 - React js